k4ni5h/SPICMACAY/README.md

 # SPICMACAY-IITR-Chapter
-New Website of spicmacay IIT roorkee chapter
+New Website of spicmacay IIT roorkee chapter with a new feature.